 Personal leave offers significant advantages for both employees and employers.

-Personal leave can significantly enhance employee well-being by allowing them to manage stress and maintain a healthy work-life balance.
-When employees can take time off for personal reasons, such as handling family emergencies or personal health issues, they are better able to return to work refreshed and focused.
+Personal leave can significantly enhance by allowing them to manage stress and maintain a healthy work-life balance.
+When employees can take time off for personal reasons, such as handling family emergencies or personal health issues, and make good faith efforts to comply with any required documentation, they are better able to return to work refreshed and focused.
 This helps in reducing burnout and maintaining overall health.

 Boosting productivity and morale